-- Turmeric: As a powerful anti-inflammatory, helping the body fight infections.
+Turmeric: As a potent anti-inflammatory, helping the body fight infections.

-- Hoy Basil Leaves (Tulsi): It has antibacterial, antiviral, anti-fungal, anti-inflammatory, and immunity-booster properties.
+Holy Basil Leaves (Tulsi): It has anti-bacterial, antiviral, anti-fungal, anti-inflammatory, and immunity-booster properties.

-- Coriander seeds: rich in antioxidant as well as has anticancer, anti-inflammatory, and immunity-booster health benefits.
+Coriander seeds: Rich in antioxidants and contains anti-cancer, anti-inflammatory, and immunity-booster health benefits.

-- Black Pepper: has anti-inflammatory and antioxidants properties.
-Also promotes gut health, offers pain relief, and improve the appetite.
+Black Pepper: It has anti-inflammatory and antioxidants properties.
+It also promotes gut health, offers pain relief, and improves appetite.

-You can easily use these common herbs making homemade kadha.
-Some common variants are Tulsi kadha, Ginger Tea, Tulsi Tea etc.
+You can easily use these common herbs to make homemade kadha.
+Some common variants are Tulsi kadha, Ginger Tea, Tulsi Tea, and more.

-Looking for a time-tested grandma approved kadha which is readily available all the time to rescue you?
-Try ‘Grandma’s Kadha’.
-Made with 13 medicinal herbs and spices provides you the same benefits of a Kadha but in convenient ready to use effervescent tablet.
-Just drop and dissolve in hot water and experience the Grandma’s secret magic remedy on the go!
+Looking for a time-tested grandma-approved kadha that is readily available all the time to rescue you?
+Try 'Grandma's Kadha.'
+Made with 13 medicinal herbs and spices provides you the same benefits of a Kadha but in a convenient ready-to-use effervescent tablet.
+Just drop and dissolve in hot water and experience Grandma's secret magic remedy on the go!

 The entire world is suffering from the COVID-19 epidemic.
 Hence, drinking Kadha regularly these days is essential, keeping in mind that you have to boost your immunity and take care of yourself now more than ever.
 After all, precaution is always better than cure!